-- 8.1.1 VMIS shall include Ethernet ports to support interface with adjacent VMISs, and include serial and / or Ethernet ports to interface with a non-vital system such as the GTCS. - 8.1.2 Communications between a VMIS and the GTCS shall be redundant. - a) Redundant fibre (ring topology preferred) shall be the preferred means of communication. - b) For locations where fibre is not feasible, LTE and ATCS data radio shall be the primary and secondary means of communication. - i.
-Dual LTE is the primary and secondary means of communication at Guelph subdivision. - 8.1.3 Design contractor shall design the data communication infrastructure in the field to support interface with GTCS, and the remote monitoring and diagnostic functions.
+8.1.1 VMIS shall include Ethernet ports to support interface with adjacent VMISs, and include serial and/or Ethernet ports to interface with a non-vital system such as the GTCS.

+- 8.1.2 Communications between a VMIS and the GTCS shall be redundant. - a) Redundant fibre (ring topology preferred) shall be the preferred means of communication. - b) ATCS data radio and LTE shall be the primary and secondary means of communication respectively, for locations where fibre is not feasible. - Dual LTE is the primary and secondary means of communication at the Guelph subdivision. - 8.1.3 Design contractor shall design the data communication infrastructure in the field to support the interface with GTCS, and the remote monitoring and diagnostic functions.